 File Form 5695, Residential Energy Credits Part II, with your tax return to claim the credit.
 You must claim the credit for the tax year when the property is installed, not merely purchased.

-Electrification Rebates
+Home Energy-Efficiency and Electrification Rebates

-High-Efficiency Electric Home Rebate HEEHRA (Up to $14,000, Rollout Timing TBD)
+High-Efficiency Electric Home Rebate HEEHRA (Available Now)

 DESCRIPTION